geenyx/Spin3D/MnTe_altermagnet/README.md

+# See for https://doi.org/10.5281/zenodo.16803814 raw and processed datasets

-# This repository contains the raw and processed data, as well as the analysis scripts, for the MnTe XMCD experiment described in the associated manuscript.
+## This repository contains the analysis scripts, for the MnTe XMCD experiment described in the associated manuscript.

 ---